bruce/spex/README.md

     $ spex run_touch.rb

-You'll notice that this should pass the first time and fail on subsequent invocations -- because the assertion added by `:created => true` fails in the event a file exists *before* the command is run.
+You'll notice that this should pass the first time and fail on subsequent invocations -- because the check added by `:created => true` fails in the event a file exists *before* the command is run.

 If you want to see what command and scenarios are defined in a file,